 Deer have also had a large impact on forest diversity.
 Populations of white-tail deer have risen dramatically in response to a lack of natural predators, an abundance of favorable habitat, and protective game laws.
-The Maryland Deer Management Plan states, "although white-tailed deer represent the preeminent example of bringing a species back from the brink of extinction, their abundance now poses threats to natural forest ecosystems and to other wildlife species."
+The Maryland Deer Management Plan states, "although whitetailed deer represent the preeminent example of bringing a species back from the brink of extinction, their abundance now poses threats to natural forest ecosystems and to other wildlife species."
 So much so, the Maryland Wildlife and Heritage Service considers them to be a "problematic native species" to many conservation efforts.
 Severe damage from high deer densities can alter forest tree species composition and thus the wildlife species that depend on that forest (Alverson and Waller, 1997).
-A National Park Service study reached the same conclusion and found that deer damage particularly altered the composition of bird species in forest stands, while altering the stands themselves.
-Hickory and oak species were severely diminished, along with red maple and tulip poplar, while hackberry, black cherry, and ash species composition was The study concluded that if unchanged.

-Deer browse in one stand (right) and regeneration in a fenced in area (left) in Baltimore County- Baltimore County Department of Environmental Protection and Sustainability unchecked, excessive, preferential deer damage would alter oak-hickory and bottomland forest types by directing successional regeneration toward cherry/ask/hackberry dominated stands (Gorsira et. al., 2005).
+A National Park Service study reached the same conclusion and found that deer damage particularly altered the composition of bird species in forest stands. while altering the stands themselves.
+Hickory and oak species were severely diminished, along with red maple and tulip poplar, while hackberry, black cherry, and ash species composition was unchanged.
+The study concluded that if unchecked, excessive, preferential deer damage would alter oak-hickory and bottomland forest types by directing successional regeneration toward cherry/ask/hackberry dominated stands (Gorsira et. al., 2005).